clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 .. note::
    While most packages in Clear Linux are typically packaged using :ref:`autospec`, the kernel is not.
-This means control files provided by autospec are not available  and changes must be made directly.
+This means control files provided by autospec are not available and changes must be made manually.

 #.
 Open the Linux kernel package RPM SPEC file in an editor.